zakiimtiaz/TapIt-iPhone-SDK/README.md

 Delegate Callbacks
 ------------------
 TapIt! ad units follow the delegate pattern to notify your app of state changes.
-For details on the delegate methods called by the TapIt! iOS SDK, see https://github.com/tapit/TapIt-iPhone-SDK/blob/master/TapItSDK/Headers/TapItAdDelegates.h